couchbase-examples/nextjs-quickstart/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; <a href="https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcouchbase-examples%2Fnextjs-quickstart&project-name=couchbase-nextjs-quickstart&repository-name=couchbase-nextjs-quickstart&developer-id=oac_5eS7l7O4wvTE47rCKEYSFLQT&integration-ids=oac_5eS7l7O4wvTE47rCKEYSFLQT"><img src="https://vercel.com/button" alt="Deploy with Vercel" width="140px"/></a>

 4. Follow the steps when prompted.
-5. Explore the newly deployed application and add some profiles to populate the database.
-You can also load the sample data by following [these instructions](#sample-data).
+5. Explore the newly deployed application: create, update, and delete some user profiles.
+A few sample profiles will be added automatically, and you can load the sample data manually by following [these instructions](#sample-data).

 ### Common Pitfalls and FAQs
 - **Deployment Failed**